PropTech in 2022: 3 key trends to watch

 Uptake of artificial intelligence (AI) driven real estate technologies that help give investors, owners, and occupiers a quick and detailed picture of what is going on with their property and lease portfolios will continue through 2022.
 Once the true impact of the pandemic on retail spaces, offices, and other workplaces became clear, landlords and tenants needed accurate information that provided fast answers in areas such as Force Majeure clauses across their lease portfolios and other sections relating to their rights, responsibilities, and options.
 Nobody had the time to manually sift through endless pages of lease agreements to determine who needs to pay rent when offices are unoccupied or partially occupied, or who does and does not have the right to renegotiate or terminate leases.

 AI proved invaluable in the lease abstraction process because it could quickly pinpoint the relevant information for landlords and tenants.
-As a result, businesses are now turning to AI for tasks beyond lease abstraction, including using it to digitalize contracts and other legal documents along with automation and the elimination of dashboards – all of which support the collaborative efforts of real estate, finance teams, and management as they make strategic decisions about lease obligations.
+As a result, businesses are now turning to AI for tasks beyond lease abstraction, including using it to digitalise contracts and other legal documents along with automation and the elimination of dashboards – all of which support the collaborative efforts of real estate, finance teams, and management as they make strategic decisions about lease obligations.

 Improved energy efficiency

 One of the major advantages of the hybrid office model is that when managed smartly and efficiently, it can help reduce costs – but there are other ways to streamline operations when rethinking the workplace set-up.
-It also presents an opportunity to evaluate energy usage based on space utilization.
+It also presents an opportunity to evaluate energy usage based on space utilisation.
 Sustainability is, quite rightly, an important topic, and businesses will need to become more conscious about their carbon footprint and look for ways to reduce it.
-By using PropTech tools, companies can reduce energy bills and support sustainability, now a common goal for environment, social, and governance (ESG) programs.
+By using PropTech tools, companies can reduce energy bills and support sustainability, now a common goal for environment, social, and governance (ESG) programmes.
 Data can be sourced from IoT sensors, badge swipes, and employee and visitor check-ins to better understand actual usage for utilities such as air conditioning and lighting.

 If fewer employees are occupying an office because of hybrid work arrangements, it may be possible to reduce utility usage.
 Such considerations are no longer the sole purview of real estate departments: Employees and investors are demanding that companies meet high standards of energy efficiency.
 Addressing these demands – along with the urgent environmental need to reduce carbon footprints – requires attention and action from all decision makers involved in developing long-term strategy.
-To make informed and astute strategic decisions, multiple departments and stakeholders need data and insights from across the organization.
+To make informed and astute strategic decisions, multiple departments and stakeholders need data and insights from across the organisation.

 2022: The year PropTech goes mainstream